Campus Living

 Your Home Away from Home

-Eagle Hill School employs ten professional, full-time dorm counselors who serve as each student’s point person in the after-school hours.
-Our dorm counselors are always willing to lend a listening ear, help students complete their homework, or even plan a stress-busting pizza party after a busy week.
+Eagle Hill School employs ten professional, full-time dorm parents who serve as each student’s point person in the after-school hours.
+Our dorm parents are always willing to lend a listening ear, help students complete their homework, or even plan a stress-busting pizza party after a busy week.

 Dorm Life